ppsirius/myBoilerplate/README.md

-My custom boilerplate for new projects.
+####My custom boilerplate for new projects.

-Includes:

-- mixins
+What’s Inside?

-- helpers
+- Webpack 2
+- Babel with ES6 support
+- Gulp for building project
-- reset
+- Autoprefixer for CSS
-- normalize
+- SCSS structure with normalize